 But insuring your business income isn't the only strategy you should have for surviving an unpredictable interruption.
 Create a business disruption plan that outlines…

 - How to notify employees about a disaster and next steps for the business.

 - How to notify customers if you must temporarily move to another location.

 - Which backup supply chains to use when your primary suppliers aren't available.

-Be sure to share your plan with your employees and keep extra copies of your valuable records and documents in a location away from your business.
+Be sure to share your business continuity plan with your employees and keep extra copies of your valuable records and documents in a location away from your business.
 You don't want a catastrophe to destroy years of client information or insurance documentation you might need for a claim.

 Complete Insureon’s easy online application today to compare insurance quotes from top-rated U.S. carriers.
 Once you find the right policy for your small business, you can begin coverage in less than 24 hours.